 Or, 20% might work in telecoms, 50% work in IT, 30% work in software and 10% are journalists.

 This insight will lead you to a better constructed and more effective presentation.
 You have the opportunity to target your business presentation to the likely needs of an IT/ telecoms audience predominantly working in marketing and general management jobs.
 This Nintendo President presentation achieved that.

 Try to develop profile specific scenarios within your presentation to meet the anticipated needs of your audience.
 These might be used in the main body of the presentation or perhaps, when you take questions.

 This shouldn’t be too onerous.
 But getting to know your audience will take some time.
-Once it’s done, you can start the serious effort preparing the core of your presentation.
+Once it’s done, you can start the serious effort of preparing the core of your presentation.

 As well as knowing your audience, you can pick up more presentation skills on a PresentPerfectTM presentation training course.
 You can choose to join one of our public courses, or perhaps you can organise a corporate training course, either off-site or on-site.
 It’s your choice.
 So, please don’t hesitate to give us a call.